beachfront/beachfront-io-javascript-SDK/README.md

 The following subsections list the functions that the JavaScript SDK supports.

 ### Ad ###
 This method can be used for common cases.
-After execution, div container will be filled with Ad.
+After execution, div container will be filled with an Ad.
-After Ad video complete, div container content will be removed.
+After the Ad video completes, the div container content will be removed.
 ```html
 var div_container = document.getElementById('div_container);
 var ad_params = {